 Balak, a Moabite king, was exceedingly fearful of this great body of people.
 Accordingly, the pagan ruler sent for a prophet at Pethor by the Euphrates River, some four hundred miles away.
-His name was Balaam, a man who would live for millennia in prophetic infamy (2 Peter 2:15; Jude 11; Revelation 2:14).
+His name was Balaam, a man who would live for millennia in prophetic infamy (2 Pet.
+2:15; Jude 11; Rev. 2:14).

 Numbers chapter twenty-four is remarkable.
-It contains a series of prophecies uttered by Balaam as “the Spirit of God came upon him” (v.
-2).
+It contains a series of prophecies uttered by Balaam as “the Spirit of God came upon him” (Numb.
+24:2).
 He tells of a people (Israel) who will achieve victory and prosperity because of their relationship with the Almighty.
 He then looks to the distant future and amazingly declares.

 For centuries this passage has been surrounded by controversy.
 Does the mysterious prophecy have a messianic thrust, or is there some other significance?